 - A discussion of specific scenarios and issues that might arise working with male survivors in crisis.

 - An examination of misunderstandings and fears that might discourage a man from disclosing sexual abuse experiences .

 - An assessment of ways that core skills might be modified to work more effectively with male survivors.

-- A review of the effects of childhood sexual trauma on male survivors and how it sometimes differs from the effects on female survivors.
+- A review of the effects of sexual trauma on male survivors and how it sometimes differs from the effects on female survivors.

 - An exploration of socialized biases and beliefs about men that might impact participants’ effectiveness in working with male survivors.